yigittuncer07/javafx-pipe-game/README.md

-A game made completely with javaFX where you align the given tiles so that the ball can roll from the start of the game to the end of the game.
-There is music, a slider to adjust the speed that the ball rolls, a counter wich counts how many moves you've done and 10 given levels.
-You can add as many levels as you want, just add a text file to the levels folder with the same format as the others, make sure to stick to the naming convention aswell otherwise it won't work.
+A pipe game where you arrange tiles so that the ball can go to the end tile, made completely with JavaFX